mrkitten/first-try/README.md

 first-try
 =========
-first repo created as a try
+first repo created as a try.